Skip to main content

 Start here if…

-• You want to create a threshold.
+• You want to write a condition such as 'Revenue' > 1000

-• You want to combine conditions.
+• You want to combine conditions with AND, OR, NOT, XOR

 • You’re writing the condition part of IF(condition, value_if_true, value_if_false).